mnr/writing-wip/kwak-anthology.md

 “So if they were both with Abundancy and fighting with Hestia, why did they have one of the ovens in the condo?
 Maybe Hestia didn’t like what she was doing?” suggests Lupe.
 “They have all sorts of control over that thing.
 Can they tell it to explode?”

-“Or…maybe Robin didn’t like something Dakota was doing?” adds Araci.
+“Or… maybe Robin didn’t like something Dakota was doing?” adds Araci.
 “I wonder where he is?”

 // ---